markusressel/py-image-dedup/README.md

 ### Phase 1 - Database cleanup

-In the first phase the elasticsearch backend is checked against the current filesystem state.
-Files that no longer exist are removed from the database to speed up queries made in a later phase.
+In the first phase the elasticsearch backend is checked against the current filesystem state, cleaning up database entries of files that no longer exist.
+This will speed up queries made lateron.

 ### Phase 2 - Counting files

 Although not necessary for the deduplication process it is very convenient to have some kind of progress indication while the deduplication process is at work.
-To do this available files must be counted beforehand.
+To be able to provide that, available files must be counted beforehand.

 ### Phase 3 - Analysing files